Family Activities this Summer in Edinburgh

-Tours cost £27.50 per person and include.
+Tours cost £27.50 per person and include lots of goodies including a t-shirt, water bottle, drawstring bag and a souvenir photograph of Edinburgh.
 The minimum age for the tour is 10 and anyone aged 10-15 must be accompanied by an adult.
 For more information and to book, visit their website.

 Enjoy a royal experience at The Palace of Holyroodhouse

 [Image credit: Royal Collection Trust / © Her Majesty Queen Elizabeth II 2016]